gr33ndata/dysl/README.md

 Command line tool for naturla language identification, also known as langID.
 Currently supporting 4 languages only, English, Spanish, Portuguese and Arabic:

-`$ python dysl.py WRITE SOME TEXT HERE TO BE CLASSIFIED`
+`$ python dysl.py Can you tell if this is in English?`

-Furthermore, let dysl read from custom training data with your own set of languages.
+You can let dysl read from custom training data with your own set of languages.

+`$ python dysl.py --corpus /PATH/TO/TRAINING/DATA ¿Puede usted decir si esto es en español?`

 You also can use the CLI to add more samples to your training data.

+`$ python dysl.py --corpus /PATH/TO/TRAINING/DATA --lang en Here is some text in English for dysl to add to its training data`

+To show the currently installed version:

+`$ python dysl.py --version`

 For listing of all CLI options:

 `$ python dysl.py --help`